NoxxieNl/ptv-laravel/readme.md

 For the extra step into making sure your data is really imported into PTV you can checkout the [ImportCheck](docs/importcheck.md) functionality.

+If you want to make sure you always insert a unique ID to the transfer databse checkout [UniqueIdGeneration](docs/UniqueIdGeneration.md) class.
+This helper class can be a life saver to make sure you always insert a unique ID.

 ## License

 The MIT License (MIT).